The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 2: The Influence of observed Sufi Practice

-It is much easier to identify the connections between the Egyptian Pietists and Islamic Sufi practice in Cairo than it is to pinpoint the connective transmission from the Biblical Prophetic School to Islamic Sufism, but one observation is pertinent:
+It is much easier to identify the connections between the Egyptian Pietists and Islamic Sufi practice in Cairo than it is to pinpoint the connective transmission from the Biblical Prophetic School to Islamic Sufism.

 Do not regard as unseemly our comparison of that [the true dress of the prophets] to the conduct of the Sufis, for the latter imitate the prophets [of Israel] and walk in their footsteps, not the prophets in theirs. [vii]